How to Protect Your Family From Xenoestrogens

 As this website lists very few British companies, my favorite is not among them.
 For years we have bought our sun protection from Green People, whose products are both safe and fairly traded.
-In the Amazon capsule above, I have included only products listed as safe by Breakingnews, or that I personally use.

-Links to research findings on xenoestrogens.
+Research findings on xenoestrogens.

 As much as possible I have used references to studies done by government bodies or other reputable sources.
 As I can no longer find the original report on Cape Cod study I have included a link to an article in the British newspaper The Guardian.